Euramsia/personal-website/content/publication/binding-protein-phage/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Protein folding prediction of gp17 as trimer by Henrik Seyfried (iGEM team member), a the target candidate of the thesis'
+  caption: 'Protein folding prediction of gp17 as trimer by Henrik Seyfried (iGEM team member), the target candidate of the thesis'
   focal_point: ""
   preview_only: false